 Many people who are still working sign up for Medicare Part A at 65 but delay signing up for Part B if they're covered by their employer's insurance.
-But you must sign up for Medicare Part B no later than eight months after you leave your job and lose coverage, or you may have a lifetime penalty and a gap in coverage.
+But you must sign up for Medicare Part B no later than eight months after you leave your job and lose group coverage, or you may have to pay a lifetime penalty and experience a gap in coverage.

-If you miss the Part B initial enrollment period, you must wait to sign up for Part B until the next general enrollment period (January 1 to March 31), and coverage won't begin until July 1.
+If you miss the Part B initial enrollment period, you must wait to sign up for Part B until the next general enrollment period (January 1 to March 31), and coverage will begin July 1.